NicklasWallgren/sqlTemplate/README.md

 ```

 # Supported versions
-We support the two major Go versions, which are 1.17 and 1.18 at the moment.
+We support the latest major Go version, which are 1.19 at the moment.

 # Features and benefits
 - Separates SQL and Go code.